30 Days free Return

 • The gold stays gold for longer.
 No lifting or fading from an unstable base beneath.

 • A harder, more wear-resistant finish.
-Built for the realities of daily wear.
+Designed for the realities of daily wear.

 • A stable foundation.
 The 316L base won't tarnish, so nothing works against the gold from underneath.